The Sacred Heart Read With Me Ministry Reading Program

-English speaking volunteers of all faiths commit one half day a week to go to Mecca Elementary School to help children who live in homes where the primary language spoken is Spanish.
+English speaking volunteers of all faiths commit one half day a week to go to Mecca Elementary School and Saul Martinez School to help children who live in homes where the primary language spoken is Spanish.
 The parents are from Mexico and work long hours in the fields and service industries.
 The parents speak little or no English but they want their children to learn.
 We volunteer in individual classrooms to carry out whatever assignment the teacher gives us.
 The teacher may want an individual volunteer to work with a specific child who will read to the volunteer.
 He or she then helps the child with pronunciation and comprehension, or the teacher may ask the volunteer to help a small group (four or five) children with their lesson plan, essentially doing the same thing-- assisting with reading, comprehension and pronunciation and of course, encouraging and complimenting the child for their efforts.

 Children who have been here for only a short time struggle with English.
 Those who have been here for some time may be able to sight read and pronounce the words, but they often do not know the meaning or significance of what they have read.
 You, as an English speaking mentor help them understand what they have read by asking questions about what happened in that story or assignment.
 The emphasis is on learning to read, speak and understand English.
 You are the English speaking role model.
 You are also a mentor who is encouraging each child to learn about our world and develop to his or her maximum capacity.
 Your interest in each child and encouragement is a major reason for the success of this program.

 HOW OFTEN DO WE GO TO THE SCHOOL

 It is ideal if you can volunteer once a week in the same classroom and work with the same children.
 We ask for a commitment to going to a school a minimum of 8 times.
 The children need consistency and glow from the attention of the volunteers.
 (A number of volunteers go more than once a week)